rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

     [*Naming Conventions*](#naming-conventions).

 2. As of <!-- date-check --> February 2022, diagnostic items in code are
    accessed via symbols in [`rustc_span::symbol::sym`].
-To add your newly created diagnostic item simply open the module file and add the name (In this case `Cat`) at the correct point in the list.
+   To add your newly-created diagnostic item, simply open the module file, and add the name (In this case `Cat`) at the correct point in the list.

 Now you can create a pull request with your changes. :tada: (Note that when using diagnostic items in other projects like Clippy, it might take some time